akivalichtner/workload/README.md

 An application loads the driver software with the connection string.
 The connection string contains a DNS record that returns one of a list of IP address, corresponding to the API service.

-The driver calls API service and requests a session ID.
+The driver calls the API service and requests a session ID.
 The API service has previously registered with the virtual synchrony service and been assigned a node id.
 It creates a session ID consisting of its node id and a session sequence number which reset to zero when the last view was installed (in the sense of virtual synchrony).
 It returns the session ID to the client.

 The driver calls the API service and requests a transaction id.
 The API service generates a transaction id consisting of its (aforementioned) node id and a sequence number.
 It sends this transaction ID to the transaction lifecycle topic, informing members that the transaction has started.
 It then returns the transaction ID to the client.